mikeizbicki/lab-goodreads2/README.md

 > **Computational Note:**
 >
+> The command above is extremely compute intensive.
+> All of the previous commands that you've run have only used a single processor,
+> and therefore they will take the same amount of time no matter how many people are using the lambda server.
-> The command above is extremely compute intensive and will max out the lambda server's CPU usage.
+> The mistral command, however, is highly parallel and will use all available compute resources on the lambda server (80 CPUs).
 > The command took me 30 seconds to complete when the lambda server was completely idle,
 > and will take longer as the lambda server comes under load.
 > The overall runtime will be proportional to the number of students currently running the command,
 > so if 10 students are running the command,
 > expect it to take about 300 seconds to complete.
+>
 > Subsequent steps for this lab do not depend on the output of the command above,
 > so you can stop the command early (by pressing `CTRL-C`) if you'd like.